bigsmoke/pg_mockable/README.md

 Postgres (as of Pg 15) doesn't allow one to specify a _default_ schema, and do something like `schema = 'mockable'` combined with `relocatable = true` in the `.control` file.
-Therefore I decided to choose the `mockable` schema name _for_ you, even though you might have very well preferred something shorted like `mock`, even shorter like `mck`, or more verbose such as `mock_objects`.
+Therefore I decided to choose the `mockable` schema name _for_ you, even though you might have very well preferred something shorter like `mock`, even shorter like `mck`, or more verbose such as `mock_objects`.

 ### Tables